Murder of Erica Parsons

 Erica Lynn Parsons (February 24, 1998 – c.
 December 17, 2011) was a 13-year-old girl from Salisbury, North Carolina, who disappeared mysteriously in 2011.

 On July 30, 2013, Erica's brother Jamie reported to police she was missing and that he had not seen her since November 2011, stating their parents "killed Erica and buried her in our back yard", but later retracted this.
-Erica had been adopted at birth and raised by Sandy and Casey Parsons, relatives of her biological mother.
+Erica had been adopted at birth and raised by Sandy and Casey Parsons, relatives of her stepfather.
 When questioned by police, the Parsons claimed that Erica went to live with her biological paternal grandmother.
 Further investigation revealed Erica had not been seen alive since her disappearance in 2011, and police could not find evidence to support the existence of the grandmother, who relatives claimed was already deceased.
 In 2014, Casey and Sandy Parsons were convicted of fraudulently accepting federal benefits for Erica when she was not living with them.

 In September 2016, Sandy Parsons led authorities to Erica's remains in Chesterfield County, South Carolina.
 Coroners were unable to determine the exact cause of death, but ruled the manner of death "homicidal violence of undetermined means".

 On February 19, 2018, a grand jury indicted Sandy and Casey Parsons in the case.

 Casey Parsons pleaded guilty to first degree murder on August 2, 2019, in Rowan County Superior Court.
-He was sentenced to life without parole.
+She was sentenced to life without parole.

 Sandy Parsons also pleaded guilty, on December 17, 2019, to "second-degree murder, child abuse, concealment of death and obstruction" and was sentenced to at least 33 years.